openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

 Include Top Responses
 =====================

-You can specify whether learners see a section that shows the :ref:`highest scoring responses<PA Top Responses>` that were submitted for each question in the assignment.
-If offered, this section displays only after each learner has completed all steps in the assignment.
-You specify the number of highest scoring responses to show.
+You can specify whether learners see a section that shows the :ref:`highest-scoring responses<PA Top Responses>` that were submitted for each question in the assignment.
+If offered, this section will be displayed after each learner has completed all assignment steps.
+You specify the number of highest-scoring responses to show.

-.. note:: Because each response can be up to 300 pixels in height, we recommend that you set the number of top responses lower than 20, to prevent the page from becoming too long.
+.. note:: Because each response can be up to 300 pixels in height, we recommend that you set the number of top responses lower than 20 to prevent the page from becoming too long.

 #.
 In the ORA component editor, select **Settings**.